dome9/cloud-bots/README.md

 This script will create the IAM role and policy and the cross-account role for the additional account.

-# Setup your Dome9 account
+## Setup your Dome9 account

-On Dome9 you must add remediation tags to rules in a compliance ruleset
+On Dome9 you must add remediation tags to rules in a compliance ruleset.

-## Configure the rules
+### Configure the rules

 Follow these steps in your Dome9 account to tag the compliance rules & rulesets to use bots as a remediation step.

-1. In the Dome9 console, navigate to the Rulesets page in the Compliance & Governance menu.
+1. In the Dome9 web application, navigate to the Rulesets page in the Compliance & Governance menu.

+1. Select or create a ruleset that will be used for the cloudbots.

-2. Select the rules for which you want to add a remediation step.
+1. Select the rules for which you want to add a remediation step.

-3. In the Compliance Section add a row with the following string:
+1. In the Compliance Section add a row with the following string:
     `AUTO: <bot-name> <params>` where *bot-name* is the name of the bot, and *params* is a list of arguments for the bot (if any).

     For example, `AUTO: ec2_stop_instance` will run the bot to stop an EC2 instance.

-## Configure the Continuous Compliance policy
+### Configure a Dome9 Continuous Compliance policy

 Once the rules in the ruleset have been tagged for remediation, set up a Continuous Compliance policy to run the ruleset, and send findings to